sdgilley/learn-tools/code-snippets.md

 1. You can ignore any other txt or csv files that are changed.
 1. If changes to CODEOWNERS-azureml-examples.txt appear, copy the content and commit to [azureml-examples CODEOWNERS](https://github.com/Azure/azureml-examples/blob/main/.github/CODEOWNERS) file.
 1. If changes to CODEOWNERS-foundry-samples.txt appear, copy the content and commit to [azureml-examples CODEOWNERS](https://github.com/Azure-AI-Foundry/foundry-samples/blob/main/.github/CODEOWNERS) file.
+1. For now, you can ignore changes to CODEOWNERS-azureai-samples.txt.
 1. If temp-fix is not listed as one of the active branches, [update the temp-fix branch](#temp-fix) to keep it current.

 ### Update docs